KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Settings-Article.md

 ## Keyboard Settings

-KeyboardKit has a ``KeyboardSettings`` class that has a ``KeyboardSettings/store`` that can persist settings-related data.
-When you set up KeyboardKit with a ``KeyboardApp`` that defines an App Group, it's automatically set up to sync data between your app and its keyboard extension.
+KeyboardKit has a ``Keyboard/Settings`` class that has a global ``Keyboard/Settings/store`` that is used to persist all context settings.
+If you set up KeyboardKit with a ``KeyboardApp`` that defines an App Group, this store is set up to sync data between the app and its keyboard.

 > Important: `@AppStorage` properties use the store that's available when they're first accessed.
 Make sure to set up a custom store BEFORE accessing any of these settings properties.